Direct Policy Optimization using Deterministic Sampling and Collocation: Examples

 \section{Examples}

-The following examples were implemented in Julia, optimized with the SNOPT solver \cite{gill2005snopt}, and run on a laptop computer with an Intel Core i7-7600U 2.80 GHz CPU and 16 GB of memory.
-Our code is available at \url{https://github.com/thowell/direct\_policy\_optimization}.
+The following examples were implemented in Julia, used SNOPT to optimize (\ref{dpo}), and were performed on a laptop computer with an Intel Core i7-7600U 2.80 GHz CPU and 16 GB of memory.

-In all examples, implicit midpoint integration is used and the same weights are used for the sample costs (\ref{sample_cost}) and LQR controllers.
-To verify online tracking performance, the closed-loop policies are simulated at ten times the sample rate used in the optimization with additive zero-mean white Gaussian noise, third-order Runge-Kutta integration, zero-order-hold control interpolation, and cubic spline state interpolation.
-The tracking error is computed using the sample costs (\ref{sample_cost}).
-All examples use quadratic objectives for the nominal trajectories, have discrete dynamics with additive noise,